ThomasThePencil/BetterDialogue/README.md

 if you have any questions about Dialect, please feel free to direct them to me on Discord (name there is thomasthepencil), and have a good time!

-huh?
-what's that?
-what does VSC stand for?
+huh? what's that? what does VSC stand for?
-well...

-...Victorian Sugar Cookies. best not to think about it much, yeah?
+...Victorian Sugar Cookies.